Feature Matrix

 Common Questions

-Q: Why doesn't Document360 publish its pricing?
+Q: Why did Document360 remove its free plan?

 Q: Is there a better alternative to both Document360 and Trainual?

+Free plan includes AI credits to convert a 10-minute training video.
 No credit card required.
-Free plan includes AI credits to convert a 10-minute video.
-Premium tier at $199/month with published pricing—no sales contact needed.

 Start creating professional documentation that your users will love